 These physiological changes caused by intermittent fasting could help reduce and/or improve many of the common symptoms and medical concerns experienced by women around the time of the perimenopause and menopause (typically around the ages of 45-55).
 A study published in the Journal of Mid-Life Health exploring the Role of Therapeutic Fasting in Women’s Health suggests it can help women to both lose and manage their weight; lead to better bone health and increased muscle mass; improve mental health and it has a positive effect on metabolic health (leading to more balanced levels of blood sugar, triglycerides, HDL ‘good’ cholesterol, blood pressure and abdominal fat) and it may even play a role in preventing some cancers.
 These are all common considerations and health issues for women at this transitional time of life and intermittent fasting is generally acknowledged to be a safe and effective.

 What does fasting do for menopausal women?

 The range of physiological reactions triggered by fasting also appear to impact positively on gut bacteria and the hormones that are responsible for insulin and glucose management in the body.
-Optimising insulin function should help keep your blood sugar levels in a healthy and normal range – protecting you from unhealthy high sugar spikes and lows (which can leave you tired and exacerbate brain fog) and potentially from developing type 2 diabetes.
+Optimizing insulin function should help keep your blood sugar levels in a healthy and normal range – protecting you from unhealthy high sugar spikes and lows (which can leave you tired and exacerbate brain fog) and potentially from developing type 2 diabetes.
 Why this is important during perimenopause and menopause is that the hormonal fluctuations at this time can cause changes to your metabolism including potentially insulin resistance meaning you may have trouble processing sugar and refined carbohydrates.
-This can contribute to unwanted weight gain and the so-called Menopause belly.
+This can contribute to unwanted weight gain and the so-called menopause belly.